guide

 Is This the Right Page to Read Now?

-How to Do Self-Acupressure Safely teaches reading order and restraint; its visual context is not a personal location or treatment plan.
+The guide visual teaches reading order and restraint; it is not a personal location or treatment plan.

 Why This Page Gets Extra Attention